forta-network/docs/docs/sdk.md

 main();
 ```

+## sendAlerts

+The `sendAlerts` method enables submitting alerts via the GraphQL API.
+See the [external bots](external-bots.md) page for more information.

 ## getLabels

 The `getLabels` method can be used to fetch labels based on input `LabelQueryOptions`.
 When developing locally, **you will need to set the [`fortaApiKey`](api-keys.md) property** in your forta.config.json (and also have a paid plan) for this method to work.
 The `getLabels` method accepts the following input filter properties (at least one of `entities`, `labels` or `sourceIds` is **required**):